 Trade Me – Listings for properties, cars and all general items

 Triple0 – Guides to relocating as a junior/specialist/GP, locuming, living and working in NZ and more.

 9. About the authors

-Shona and Will are F3s currently working in Auckland, New Zealand.
-Before their Antipodean adventure began in November 2017, they mixed locum work in A&E with cycle touring, traveling and simulation/emergency teaching in Uganda with the Poole Africa Link.
+Shona and Will were F3/4s in Auckland when they originally wrote this article.
+Before their Antipodean adventure began they mixed locum work in A&E with cycle touring, traveling and simulation/emergency teaching in Uganda with the Poole Africa Link.